tbagchi85/todo-app/README.md

 This is a Simple Todo App where user can create a new Todo.
+We have use ReactJs and HTML5 to implement that application.

 User can also Edit the Todo and Delete aswell.